bretton/minio-sampler/README.md

 This is a testing environment to show `minio` running on FreeBSD, with `consul`, `nomad`, and the Beast-of-Argh one-pot monitoring solution providing `prometheus`, `grafana`, `loki`, `alertmanager`, plus a `nextcloud` nomad image, configured to use `minio` S3 as file storage, and a `mariadb` pot image for the `nextcloud` database.

+As of 2022-11-24 everything works EXCEPT automatic nextcloud install.
+You can evaluate minio and the monitoring systems in the meantime.

 # Outline
 This will bring up 2 minio servers:
 * minio1 (8CPU, 8GB, 4 attached disks)